 The next week, Noah sent out the dove again, and it brought back proof that the trees were now above the water.

-What if all reporters had to go see before they make a report?
+What if all reporters had to go see like the dove before they make a report?

 (3) The Donkey Complained